Berklee Online

-Berklee Online, founded in 2001, is the private, nonprofit online school of Berklee College of Music in Boston that offers music courses, certificates, bachelor’s, and master’s degree programs to students worldwide.
+Berklee Online, founded in 2001, is the private, nonprofit online school of Berklee College of Music in Boston that offers music courses, certificates, bachelor's, and master's degree programs.
 Berklee Online is accredited by the New England Commission of Higher Education (NECHE).
 Since its inception, Berklee Online has taught more than 75,000 students from 164 countries.
-It’s the largest online music school in the world with more than 18,000 annual enrollments in credit-based courses and more than 3.1 million enrollments in massive open online courses through Coursera, EdX, and Kadenze.
+It is the largest online music school in the world with more than 18,000 annual enrollments in credit-based courses and more than 3.1 million enrollments in massive open online courses through Coursera, EdX, and Kadenze.
 As of 2021, Berklee Online has nearly 250 courses and instructors.